Somaiah-KJ/display/README.md

 # Display
-This is just a display
+This is just for display